Fictionary: Electronic and online games

 A version of the game called Dixonary has been running online since July 4, 1989, for the first fifteen years on CompuServe in its Tapcis Forum.
-It is believed that this game is the longest-running on-line game, and has run for more than 3,515 rounds.
+It is believed that this game is the longest-running on-line game, and has run for more than 3,600 rounds.
 In May 2005, the game moved to its own website when CompuServe disconnected the forum.
 Since May 2007 it has been played in a Google Group, and has a support site at www.dixonary.net, which has an archive of the game that goes back, with minor gaps, to its inception in 1989.

-Jackbox Games has produced multiple editions of Fibbage, a game in which the players use their mobile devices to choose categories, write fake answers, and vote for the real answers.
+Jackbox Games produced multiple editions of Fibbage, a game in which the players use their mobile devices to choose categories, write fake answers, and vote for the real answers.
 However, the questions are general trivia.

 Jackbox also produced Dictionarium, with the key difference that the words are all made-up instead of picked from an unabridged dictionary.
 It has two additional rounds: In the second round, players make up synonyms to the winning definitions.
 In the final round, players use the synonyms in a sentence.

+Trademarks

+Fictionary was a trademark of Mayfair Games Inc. until 2006.
+It was a trademark for equipment sold as a unit for playing the game.
+The game itself is not and can not be trademarked.